Aajonus Vonderplanitz: Adulthood

 Swigart developed a stomach ulcer, and the surgical treatment caused a keloidal scar that was treated by radiation therapy, which caused multiple myeloma.
 According to himself, once chemotherapy caused further illnesses, including psoriasis, bursitis, and severe periodontitis, he discontinued treatment of his terminal cancer, but a hospice worker, paying him volunteer home visits, gave him a small book on cancer treatment by raw carrot juice; within 10 days, the regimen ended his alleged dyslexia, and soon put his cancer in remission.

 At age 22, Swigart began to promote himself as a nutritionist.
 About a year later, he met a toddler who called him Aajonus.
 Because he disliked his name, he accepted the new one and later took his European ancestors' last name, Vonderplanitz.
 He mostly attributed his health gains over the next two years to raw juices and raw dairy.
-By age 25, Vonderplanitz adopted raw veganism.
+By age 25, Vonderplanitz adopted a raw plant based diet.
 Two years later, he travelled by bicycle in search for answers to nutrition while "liv[ing] off the earth" across North America and into Latin America.
 Nearly three years later, he returned to Los Angeles with a proposed solution: eating raw meat.

 Vonderplanitz claimed a diverse résumé, as by the time he was 40, he still had marginal income as a nutritionist.
-He recalled ethically refusing $7.5 million to be made, in 1971, the Winston Man for seven years, and, in the 1980s, while earning money painting murals and such inside homes, and acting on the soap opera General Hospital.
-He claimed to have created a brief diet for a client demanding quick weight loss, but who allegedly published it for profit as the Beverly Hills Diet.
+He recalled that in 1971, he refused to be made the Winston Man for seven years, which he claimed would have earned him $7.5 million.
+In the 1980s, he earned money painting murals inside homes and acting on the soap opera General Hospital.
+He claimed to have created a diet for a client demanding quick weight loss who allegedly published it for profit as the Beverly Hills Diet.
 After overturning a traffic ticket at age 22, he sought to develop legal expertise by private study.
 After 2000, he wrote business contracts and legal responses for farmers.
 In his last years, he owned a farm in the Philippines and another in a remote area of Thailand, near its northern border with Laos.